MohammedAwan/Travel-Planner/README.md

 # Travel-Planner
-A travel Planner which leverages GPT's to generate intelligent travel itenerary.
+A travel Planner which leverages GPT's to generate intelligent travel itinerary.

 # Screenshots